-In 2016 at least 270 miles are on separated paved trails with about 50 miles on some city streets and rural roads.
+In 2017about 280 miles of the 326 total are on separated paved trails with about 50 miles on some city streets and rural roads.
 Our mileage grids help you to plan shorter or longer travels on the OTET between the towns or designated areas.
 The actual total mileage of separated paved trail changes monthly as more and more miles are taken off streets and routed onto new separate paved trails.
 In some areas we are adding more paved trail which removes the route from streets like what was done in Knox County and is being done in Holmes County.

 Finding Your Way